Hypothyroidism: Other animals

 In veterinary practice, dogs are the species most commonly affected by hypothyroidism.
 The majority of cases occur as a result of primary hypothyroidism, of which two types are recognized: lymphocytic thyroiditis, which is probably immune-driven and leads to destruction and fibrosis of the thyroid gland, and idiopathic atrophy, which leads to the gradual replacement of the gland by fatty tissue.
 There is often lethargy, cold intolerance, exercise intolerance, and weight gain.
-Furthermore, skin changes and fertility problems are seen in dogs with hypothyroidism, as well as a number of other symptoms.
+Skin changes and fertility problems are seen in dogs with hypothyroidism, as well as many other symptoms.
 The signs of myxedema can be seen in dogs, with prominence of skin folds on the forehead, and cases of myxedema coma are encountered.
-The diagnosis can be confirmed by blood test, as the clinical impression alone may lead to overdiagnosis.
+The diagnosis can be confirmed by a blood test, as the clinical impression alone may lead to overdiagnosis.
 Lymphocytic thyroiditis is associated with detectable antibodies against thyroglobulin, although they typically become undetectable in advanced disease.
 Treatment is with thyroid hormone replacement.

 Other species that are less commonly affected include cats and horses, as well as other large domestic animals.
-In cats, hypothyroidism is usually the result of other medical treatment such as surgery or radiation.
+In cats, hypothyroidism is usually the result of other medical treatments such as surgery or radiation.
 In young horses, congenital hypothyroidism has been reported predominantly in Western Canada and has been linked with the mother's diet.